AlexanderC/nestjs-mtenant/README.md

 ### Usage

-There's literally nothing to configure, expect a decorator to enrich Swagger docs by adding description of tenancy transport (e.g. through an `@ApiHeader()` and an `@ApiQuery()`) in your controllers that support multi-tenancy:
+There's literally nothing to configure, except a decorator to enrich Swagger docs by adding description of tenancy transport (e.g. through an `@ApiHeader()` and an `@ApiQuery()`) in your controllers that support multi-tenancy: